perriera/for_interfaces/db/mysql/CPP.md

        Verify(Method(dock, exec));
        # Verify(Method(dock, history));

+ - In VSC change the name of this file from `interfaces/dock_instance.cpp` to this `interfaces/dock_instance.cxx`

  - [ ] If you used the same username and password as the previous how to then the above test code should fail (that is, till you manually add a test database to mysql).
 So, add a test database first then try the test case again: